* banner picture aboveshows outline of permissible heights under the proposed development plan

 The Advisory Committee Meeting in April was the last opportunity in the official process the community can have a say.

 Residents written submissions Closed on 6th April.The plan documents were not posted, not available before 26th February.

 So after 12 years of lead up work, the community has was given a bit over 6 weeks to read, understand, and respond to hundreds of pages of technical documentation.

-The lead up Community consultation by Development Victoria has been a complete sham.
-Development Victoria have had the 10 storey street wall backed by 4 x 14 storey apartment towers locked in.
+The lead up Community consultation by Development Victoria had been a complete sham.
+Development Victoria had the 10 storey street wall backed by 4 x 14 storey apartment towers locked in since November 2017.